SQream/sqream_docs/connecting_to_sqream/index.rst

 Connecting to SQreamDB
 **********************

 SQream supports the most common database tools and interfaces, giving you direct access through a variety of drivers, connectors, and visualization tools and utilities.
-The tools described on this page have been tested and approved for use with SQream.
-Most third party tools that work through JDBC, ODBC, and Python should work.

 .. toctree::